 No faintest echo of any of them is here, however!

 A deep evening stillness lies upon the landscape.
 The folded hills sleep behind the sleeping village.
 The air deepens and melts into a violet dusk exhaled by night herself.
 The flat-roofed houses are all dark save for one point of orange light from a window (is it that of St. Anna, one wonders?) making the in tense loneliness of the scene seem more apparent.
 It is a transfigured world in this enchanted twilight, full of a strange intentness — listening and waiting it would seem.
 For what?
-The deeply blue sky is set with one star, whose piercing glitter, augmenting this effect, suggests an heavenly eye watching her, Panels in the Chapel of the Ascension. “upon whom the ends of the world are come.”
+The deeply blue sky is set with one star, whose piercing glitter, augmenting this effect, suggests an heavenly eye watching her, “upon whom the ends of the world are come.”
 The crescent moon presides virginal over the scene.

 In the foreground the Virgin kneels beside her unfinished day's work.
 There is no joy apparent in her acceptance of the Divine will, only she is awed through out her being, and ready to receive without question whatever may be in store for her of love and pain.
 Something in the bowed figure touches one with the emotional intensity of music.
 I am tempted to quote Heine's description of Scheffer's Margaret in trying to elucidate this Virgin.
 “She has more feeling than face,” he says — “she is a painted soul.”
 The Angel Gabriel, tender and aerial as those swathes. of mist which linger in the hollows of the hills at evening-time, floats before her, uttering the message.
 A branch of flowering almond adds a note of beautiful symbolism, for the almond is not only considered since the Middle Ages as the type of the Trinity (God the Father, Son and Holy Ghost are one, even as shell, fibre and kernel are one nut), but it is also a type of the Immaculate Conception.
 An old German writer thus: poetically states it: “Aaron laid a rod in the earth, which bore the almond nut, noble beyond all measure, that didst thou bear, mother, without man's aid, Sancta Maria.”